SparseTensorClassifier/tutorial/README.md

 ### And More to be Added...

-- **Want to contribute a notebook using STC?** Open an [issue](https://github.com/SparseTensorClassifier/tutorial/issues) or create a [pull request](https://github.com/SparseTensorClassifier/tutorial/pulls).
-Thanks!
+- **Want to contribute a notebook using STC?** Open an [issue](https://github.com/SparseTensorClassifier/tutorial/issues) or create a [pull request](https://github.com/SparseTensorClassifier/tutorial/pulls)